-The Most Shocking Moments in Allen v Farrow: Dylan Farrow's Story, Woody Allen's Prolific Career - E!
+The Most Disturbing Moments in Allen v Farrow: Dylan Farrow's Story, Woody Allen's Prolific Career - E!
 Online

 Fletcher Previn, the youngest of Mia's three biological sons with André, says Woody was more of a "day-to-day" dad than his own father was at the time.
 Daisy Previn, who was adopted in 1976, recalls (in an audio-only interview) going to Woody's place with their mom for weekends in the city, the director having set up a room with bunkbeds for the kids.

-He did not participate, so Allen v Farrow uses clips of the Woody-read audio edition of his 2020 memoir Apropos of Nothing to fill in his perspective.
-In the book, he recalls Soon-Yi being "sullen" when she was a kid, and he particularly bonded with Mia's adopted son Moses (who remains one of Woody's defenders).
+He did not participate, so Allen v Farrow uses clips of Woody reading the audiobook of his 2020 memoir Apropos of Nothing to fill in his perspective.
+In the book, he recalls Soon-Yi being "sullen" when she was a kid, and he particularly bonded with Mia's adopted son Moses (now one of Woody's defenders).
 When Mia expressed interest in having another child, he morally supported her when she adopted Dylan in 1985, but didn't expect himself to be a hands-on dad.
 To his surprise, "I quickly found this tiny baby girl adorable.
 I found myself more and more holding her, playing with her and completely falling in love with her, delighted to be her father."

 Mia says Woody was "enchanted" by Dylan, "and I was absolutely thrilled."